-

 <Tutor guidance provided>

-We are pleased to announce that the Training Course for the ARC Transcription Support and Archiving System for Japanese Cursive Script (kuzushiji) with tutor guidance, which was well received last year, will be resumed.
+We are pleased to announce that the Training Course for the ARC Transcription Support and Archiving System for Japanese Cursive Script (kuzushiji) with tutor guidance will be held in FY2023.

-Unlike one-off courses, you can advance your transcription skills as you read through the books and materials independently.
+Unlike one-off kuzushiji courses, you can improve your transcription skills while you read through the books and materials independently.

-We welcome applications from beginners and intermediate-level participants, as well as those who wish to improve specific transcription projects.
+We welcome applications from beginners and intermediate-level participants and those who wish to support a project to transcribe a specific work or group of works.

 Participation is free of charge.

-This training course is supported by the Consortium for Global Japanese Studies.
+This training course is supported by the Consortium for Global Japanese Studies FY2023.

 If you would like to participate, please apply using the form below.